Girls To Grow

 6. Use Bible verses as you deal with your children and their life situations.

 When situations arise that your child needs help resolving, seek to use Bible verses to help them figure out what to do.
-Whether it’s a conflict with a friend or a need for peace or a bad habit for them to conquer, there’s a Bible verse that addresses it.
-This also encourages us to know the Bible ourselves so we can direct them to appropriate verses.
+Whether it’s a conflict with a friend or a fear where they need peace or a bad habit for them to conquer, there’s a Bible verse that addresses it.
+This also encourages us to know the Bible ourselves so that we can direct them to appropriate verses.

 7. Let your children see you having your own personal time with the Lord.